Cecil County Reckless Endangerment Lawyer

 Those convicted of reckless endangerment will be considered guilty of a misdemeanor.
 However, the penalties are as severe as those issued for felonies in other jurisdictions.

 An individual may be sentenced to up to five years of imprisonment for reckless endangerment.
 Furthermore, the court may impose a fine of up to $5,000 in lieu of or in addition to the term of imprisonment.
+To learn more about the potential penalties associated with a specific reckless endangerment case, schedule a consultation with a Cecil County lawyer.

 Reach Out to a Cecil County Reckless Endangerment Attorney Today